shashidharpattar007/Linear_Regression_Assignment/README.md

 - Concepts such as EDA, p-value, VIF, RFE were used and model building was done using statsmodels library

 ## Contact
-Created by [@shashidharpattar007] - feel free to contact me!
+Created by [@shashidharpattar007]  [Shashidhar Pattar](https://github.com/shashidharpattar007) - feel free to contact me!